ndombrowski/NanoITS/Readme.md

 We plan to in the future extend this workflow to also include the 28S/LSU.

+For a more detailed explanation, check out [the manual](https://ndombrowski.github.io/NanoITS/).

 Below you can find the full workflow:

 ![](img/visualization.png)